DevLucasSantiago/Dicee-IOS13/Readme1.md

 - 💼 Learn to use Swift Variables and Arrays to store data
 - 🎲 Learn about randomisation in Swift

-## Xcode native components Learned
+## Xcode native interface components Learned

 - StackView